-You have received a decision Your application has been approved
+You have received a decision If your application has been approved – live with someone

 Your application for a residence permit to live with someone in Sweden has been approved.
 The information on this page applies to both those who have been granted a permit for the first time and those who have been granted an extended permit.